There was an error with your log in

 If your group has hikers under the age of 18, contact us prior to booking to make arrangements.

-• To start this tour, most people fly into Christchurch International Airport, New Zealand.
+• To start this tour, you have to get to Nelson.
+To get there, most people fly into Christchurch International Airport, New Zealand.
 From there, you can take a scenic 5-hour bus ride or a local flight to Nelson, where you’ll be meeting your guide.

 Saved to bucket list